 And it doesn’t look very pleasing to see your dog vomiting and having gastric intestinal distress just because of having a couple of extra almonds.

 Another key point here is to give your good friend only salt-free almonds.

-Your dog can easily get obsessed over the taste of the nuts and will not let you go.
-So keep the quantity in check and everyone’s happy.
+Your dog can easily get obsessed with the taste of the nuts and will not let you go.
+So keep the quantity in check, and everyone’s happy.